-10# GSA Area Wide GS- xxx (Aį TO is entered into by and between (Utility) andency) for implementation of certain Energy Conservation Measures (ECMs) as described herein at (installation/site). by erms and conditions of the GSA Areawide Public Utility Contract apply to this TO, unless modified he paragraphs below.
-In the event of a conflict between the requirements of the GSA Areawide lic Utility Contract and those of this TO, the requirements of this TO shall prevail.
-1. Purpose (Note: change as required to cover your project purpose) The intent of this project is to meet the objective of reduction in energy intensity and advanced metering.
+GSA Area Wide GS-xxx

+This TO is entered into by and between (Utility) and (Agency) for implementation of certain Energy Conservation Measures (ECMs) as described herein at (installation/site).

+All terms and conditions of the GSA Areawide Public Utility Contract apply to this TO, unless modified by the paragraphs below.
+In the event of a conflict between the requirements of the GSA Areawide Public Utility Contract and those of this TO, the requirements of this TO shall prevail.

+1. Purpose (Note: change as required to cover your project purpose)

+The intent of this project is to meet the objective of (Agency) energy goals and missions by increasing lighting efficiency, replacing and enhancing outdated building controls, and reducing chilled water costs including the cost of fuel used to produce chilled water.
+It is anticipated that energy will be optimized in each covered building to achieve and reduction in energy intensity and advanced metering.

 2. Scope of Work (Note: Add your scope here.
-This is a sample SOW) The Contractor shall arrange for all initial capital for third-party financing for this project.
+This is a sample SOW)

+The Contractor shall arrange for all initial capital for third-party financing for this project.
 The Contractor shall provide all labor, material, equipment, and supervision to implement the ECMs described below.
 The project work includes interfacing and connecting to existing facilities and systems.
 Upon completion, inspection, and acceptance of Line Items 1, 2, and 3, including testing, training, and delivery of all O&M manuals as required herein, (Agency) agrees to purchase the work described in this TO.

 The Contractor shall provide Performance Assurance of all work associated with this TO for the first 12 months after acceptance of all Line Items.

-All work for Line Items 1 and 2 described below shall be performed in accordance with Attachmen TO-1 - "Agency/Site/M&O Guidance."
+All work for Line Items 1 and 2 described below shall be performed in accordance with Attachment TO-1 - "Agency/Site/M&O Guidance."